 This webpage outlines a portion of BPL's Policy Manual, with a focus on the most common situations that arise in general library operations and services.
-The policy manual for Bentonville Public Library is prepared by the Library Director and professional Librarians; it is approved by the Library Advisory Board and City Administration.
+The policy manual for Bentonville Public Library is available in full text on BPL's website.
+It is prepared by the Library Director and professional Librarians; it is approved by the Library Advisory Board and City Administration.

 Library User Code of Conduct

 For the safety and comfort of all Bentonville Public Library users, staff respectfully request your cooperation with our User Code of Conduct.
-The Code of Conduct is taken from the Bentonville Public Library's Policy Manual regarding Patron Responsibility & Customer Conduct, City of Bentonville Resolution #03-10-09F and #9-23-14C.
+The Code of Conduct is taken from the Bentonville Public Library's Policy Manual regarding Patron Responsibility & Customer Conduct.

 A Non-Smoking & Tobacco-Free Campus